 Now, I should note that I was with an Indian co-worker, from actual India, it’s night time, unlike myself, he doesn’t speak Spanish, he is scared out of his forking mind when he sees me pause that way.
-He looks all around, he is panicking, his fist is clenched, he is glued to my side, and he starts walking slowly.
-Now I’m looking at this fool like “WTF is wrong with you?”
+He looks all around, he is panicking, his fist is clenched, he is glued to my side, and he starts walking slowly down the mean streets of Uruguay.
+LOL Now, I’m looking at this fool like “WTF is wrong with you?”
 He is on high alert like when you’re walking your dog, you give someone the evil eye and then your dog picks up on that energy as if your dog is asking you “what??!!
 Who are we gonna bite the nuts off of??!
 Who?
 This guy, this guy right here??!!” like Bill Burr jokes.
 It was hilarious and I started to laugh because I thought he was going to have a panic attack.
-I thought he was reacting to the sign like I was (he, of course, was clueless), but instead, he is looking at the logo of the restaurant, in panic, like I was about to bring him to an Uruguayan BLOODS STREET GANG-RELATED TUPAC SHAKUR eatery!
+I thought he was reacting to the sign like I was (he, of course, was clueless), but instead, he is looking at the logo of the restaurant, in panic, like I was about to bring him to an Uruguay BLOODS STREET GANG-RELATED TUPAC SHAKUR eatery!

 That boy stiffened and straightened up like a cornstarch-soaked pair of pleated pants pressed on an ironing board in hell! looool

-So I’ll let you know that I’m well versed in BLACK FACE USE ON LATIN AMERICAN TV.
+So, I’ll let you know that I’m well versed in BLACK FACE USE ON LATIN AMERICAN TV.
+Here is an example of it performed in annual celebrations in the Netherlands (Zwarte Piet).
 Unchecked, the result has been THIS KIND OF BEHAVIOR.
 It’s done a lot, it’s very damaging to Afro-Latino pride, and many people don’t even bat an eye about it because Latin America never had the equivalent of the America Civil Rights Movement and awakening for Afro-Latinos.
-So non-Afro Latins, Hispanics or Spaniard descendants, and whathaveyou don’t know or see it as wrong to belittle such a prideful character to Afro-Latinos.
+So non-Afro Latins, Hispanics or Spaniard descendants, and what-have-you don’t know or see it as wrong to belittle such a prideful character to Afro-Latinos.
 Hell, many Afro-Latinos don’t either, they’re not “WOKE” as people say today, and don’t know when they’re being laughed at.
 Normally, when you would see someone making fun of La Negra Tomasa, it’s some overweight, fair-skinned Spaniard or a descendant guy dressed in the charcoal black face, imitating La Negra Tomasa for large white skinned people’s pleasure.
 And the portrayal of the black skin is sooooooo black it’s not even funny.
 They could have gotten a real Black to do this, but no, it’s more entertaining to do black face.
 Hell, even the Batman character Black Mask is like “fuuuuuuuuuck, that’s RACIST!!!”

 … And my United States American brain sees MAMMY from Gone with the Wind and associated it Aunt Jemima Pancakes, slavery and rape by US slave masters.
 That MAMMY is the SAME look of the Black woman represented in La Negra Tomasa physically, but the take on them is a COMPLETELY DIFFERENT meaning, as you move to the United States of America.
 Anyone with knowledge of self, in USA, will feel a burn when seeing La Negra Tomasa.
 Mammy was the nanny who tended to white households, not something to cheer about or feel proud about for African Americans.
 Mammy was the subject of much abuse and symbolized inferiority.
 Mammy couldn’t go home and take care of her own family like she was taking care of white families, all her time was dedicated to white people.
 The portrayal is of an uneducated woman who cleans up after white people and takes care of the children they don’t want to take care of.
 You even had these Mammy characters being forced to breastfeed white children of masters and employees, they were called WET NURSES.
 So that Mammy image HURTS if you are an African American and know anything about history, and unfortunately today, many DO NOT KNOW what that image represents.
 However, I can tell you, African American women who do know, aren’t having ideas of that stereotype come back.
 They made Aunt Jemima get a PERM and force that bandana off of her head!